-Bobby Steinburg, who has long been known as one of the most highly networked and knowledgeable coaches in the game today, is now in his seventh season as a member of the Kent State coaching staff.
+Bobby Steinburg, who has long been known as one of the most highly networked and knowledgeable coaches in the game today, enters his eighth season as a member of the Kent State coaching staff.
 Steinburg's efforts have aided Kent State in winning 3 Mid-American Conference regular season championships, averaging over 21 wins per season and reaching the postseason 6 of the 7 years.

 Steinburg was recently recognized by NextUpRecruits.com as one of the top-5 assistant coaches in the Mid-American Conference in February 2015.
-In December 2011, national publication Basketball Times listed Steinburg as one of the 'Best Future NCAA Division I Head Coaches' in December 2011, ranking No. 6 nationally.
+In December 2011, national publication Basketball Times listed Steinburg as one of the 'Best Future NCAA Division I Head Coaches' , ranking No. 6 nationally.

 Joining the program as an assistant coach prior to the 2008-09 season, Steinburg came to the Golden Flashes after spending the previous two seasons as the head coach at Motlow State (Tenn.)
 College.

 During his tenure on the Golden Flashes staff, Steinburg’s vaunted recruiting efforts have landed the program student-athletes from across the country, including First Team NJCAA Division I All-American Chris Evans, who went on to earn First Team All-MAC accolades for the 2012-13 season.
-In all Steinburg has recruited 5 All-Americans and 6 Top-100 recruits to the Kent State program in four years.
+In all Steinburg has signed 5 All-Americans and 6 Top-100 recruits to the Kent State program in four years.

 “Coach Steinburg has the rare combination of attitude, energy and innate basketball instincts that make him successful, says Doug Gottlieb, CBS Sports College Basketball Analyst.
 “His passion for his players and his desire to see them succeed in life is what I have grown to admire most.
 In my opinion it is no fluke that success has followed and will continue to follow Coach Steinburg.”